miyako/4d-plugin-pdfsign/README.md

 ### Remarks

-* RFC 3161 Timestamp Server is not supported; the timestamp of the computer is used.
+* RFC 3161 Timestamp is not supported; the timestamp of the computer is used.

 ### Related Projects